 The Public Intern will assist IAIS staff with drafting, editing, and publishing material for dissemination through IAIS’ social media, blogs, pamphlets, and other forms of media.
 Students interested in pursuing a career in publishing or social media management.
 While the intern will be trained in updating, managing, and posting to the IAIS website, experience is using web based platforms such as WordPress, and Blogger is preferred.

-The Digging into the Past Intern will assist in updating, organizing and developing content for IAIS’ archaeological website, Digging into the past Interns will be instructed in use of the website platform and will given materials to be summarized for dissemination to the public.
+The Digging into the Past Intern will assist in updating, organizing and developing content for IAIS’ archaeological website.
+Interns will be instructed in use of the website platform and will given materials to be summarized for dissemination to the public.
 Intern will work with experts in the field along with fellow interns to develop materials for the website.
 Knowledge of the WordPress platform preferred but not required.

 Comparative Chert Collection: